Concepts

 }

-Relationships between records are expressed as ID references — just strings.
+Relationships between records are expressed as ID references (just strings).
 There are no joins, no foreign keys.
 An LLM or application can resolve references by reading the schema and records together.

-Binary data is referenced via {"$file": "sha256:..."} — a pointer to a content-addressed file in the registry.
+Binary data is referenced via {"$file": "sha256:..."}, a pointer to a content-addressed file in the registry.
+The wire format for records is JSONL, one record per line, independently hashable and streamable.

 File